Chicago Bears Odds

 Chicago Bears | +190 | +5 (-110) | U 48.5 (-110) |

-Next to the two team names are the odds and lines for the three main pregame bets: moneyline, point spread and totals.
-All three wagers will bring in tons of action for every NFL game on the schedule, and the odds will adjust in response.
+Next to the two team names are the odds and lines for the three main pregame bets: moneyline, point spread, and totals.
+These are the most common bet types across all sportsbooks, and you can trace the subtle shifts in these numbers throughout the week leading up to the game.
 Here’s how the wagers work.

 - Green Bay Packers: -240